Cyclists Hub is supported by its readers. We may receive a commission if you buy products using our links.

 - The T47 bottom bracket requires a specific tool

-- The seatpost screw does not have enough space for “on-trip” manipulation
+- The seatpost screw does not have enough space for on-the-go adjustment

 - The seatpost could slip with the recommended torque